sanjaydell/sanjaydell/README.md

 ### Hi, I'm Sanjay Anuchuri 👋

-## I'm a Frontend Developer!
+## I'm a Frontend Developer! :technologist:

 - 👀 I’m interested in developing web applications which give the best User Experience
-- 🌱 I’m currently Working for Infosys in developing UI for their clients in React.js
+- :man_technologist: I’m currently Working for Infosys in developing UI for their clients with React.js
-- 💞️ I’m looking to collaborate with other passionate developers
+- :handshake: I’m looking to collaborate with other passionate developers
 - 📫 Mail me @ 'sanjay.anuchuri@gmail.com'

 ## :orange_heart: :orange_heart: :orange_heart: Languages & Tools :